 6. Discover Your One-Stop-Shop For Rainy Day Retail Therapy and Entertainment at DestinyUSA (Finger Lakes)

 If the raindrops have you down, try some retail therapy by spending the day at DestinyUSA in Syracuse.
-In addition to more than 230 stores on 6 floors, DestinyUSA features fun activities like go-karts, a mirror maze, and the “amusement park for the mind,” WonderWorks, where you can lie on a bed of nails, experience hurricane-force winds and more, including their newest 5-stage obstacle course which is enclosed in transparent walls!
+In addition to more than 250 stores on six floors, DestinyUSA features fun activities like go-karts, a mirror maze, and the “amusement park for the mind,” WonderWorks, where you can lie on a bed of nails, experience hurricane-force winds and more, including their Canyon Climb ropes course with over 81 obstacles!

 7. Learn About Buffalo’s Rich Jazz History (Greater Niagara)